shabrina12/shabrina12/README.md

 Undergraduate student interested in web development
 ---------------------------------------------------

-I'm a last year computer engineering undergraduate student at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
+I'm a senior year computer engineering undergraduate student at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
 I'm currently focusing on learning about front end web development

 * 🌍  I'm based in Surabaya, Indonesia
 * ✉️  You can contact me at [shabbrina5@gmail.com](mailto:shabbrina5@gmail.com)